-Recall that in the partially ordered set $(X, \leq)$ an upper set is defined to be a subset $U$ of $X$ such that if $x\in U$ and $x\leq y$ then $y\in U$ and, accordingly, it is defined a lower set.
-It is standard fact that related to the specialization preorder on a topological space $X$ every open set in $X$ is an upper set and every closed set is a lower set.
-Recall also that a topological space $X$ is said to be P.~S.~Alexandrov space if the intersection of any family of open sets is an open set.
-Alexandrov topologies on $X$ are in one-to-one correspondence with preorders on $X$ meaning that $X$ is an Alexandrov space if and only if every upper set related to the specialization preorder is an open set.
+Recall that, in a partially ordered set $(X, \leq)$, an upper set is defined to be a subset $U$ of $X$ such that if $x\in U$ and $x\leq y$ then $y\in U$ and, accordingly, it is defined a lower set.
+It is a standard fact that, regarded to the specialization preorder on a topological space $X$, every open set in $X$ is an upper set and every closed set in $X$ is a lower set.
+Recall also that a topological space $X$ is said to be an P.~S.~Alexandrov space if the intersection of any family of open sets is an open set.
+Alexandrov topologies on $X$ are in one-to-one correspondence with preorders on $X$ meaning that $X$ is an Alexandrov space if and only if every upper set regarded to the specialization preorder is an open set.
 In particular, it implies that a Hausdorff topological space is an Alexandrov space if and only it is a discrete space.